Profile of Domaine Paul Jaboulet Aîné

 This impressive producer of superb, expertly crafted Rhône wines sets the standard for excellence that others aspire to follow.
 Jaboulet is renowned for its remarkable Hermitage La Chapelle, a wine that routinely fetches vast sums at auction, particularly for the older, rarer vintages.
 However, that is not to suggest that Jaboulet is a one-trick pony – far from it.
 All the wines produced here show remarkable consistency, especially the examples from the northern Rhône appellations.

 To that end, Caroline Frey has made considerable changes in the domaine since 2006.
-For a start, she has spearheaded a move toward organic and biodynamic viticulture, earning a Sustainable Farming status in 2006.
+She has spearheaded a move toward organic and biodynamic viticulture, earning a Sustainable Farming status in 2006.
 The domaine has also acquired vineyards in the legendary appellations of Cote-Rotie and Condrieu, adding great prestige to this already hugely respected outfit.
 Fully aware of the vital importance of continuous investment, Caroline installed a new, state-of-the-art gravity-operate cellar in 2010.

-Jaboulet is still primarily renowned for its icon wine – Hermitage La Chapelle, despite all these remarkable achievements.
-Collectors and connoisseurs go positively nuts over La Chapelle, particularly the 2009 vintage, which Robert Parker awarded 96-98 points!
-Produced since 1919 by blending a range of unique terroirs in the appellation, La Chapelle is a sumptuous wine with marvelous balance and poise.
-This is one of the finest examples of the region, but it is also one of the greatest wines ever made.
+Despite all these remarkable achievements, Jaboulet is still primarily renowned for its iconic wine – Hermitage La Chapelle.
+Collectors and connoisseurs go positively nuts over La Chapelle, particularly the 2009 vintage, in which Robert Parker awarded 96-98 points!
+La Chapelle is a sumptuous wine with superb balance and poise produced since 1919 by blending a range of unique terroirs in the appellation.
+This is one of the finest examples of the region but is also one of the greatest wines ever made.
 You must try it at least once in your lifetime!

 Wines produced